There isn't any country currently run as a pure democracy, though most are run on democratic principles. Emma Espejo/Getty Images

 Is the United States a democracy or a republic?
-The answer is both.
+The answer is that the U.S. is both a democracy and a republic.

-The U.S. isn't a "pure democracy" in which every decision is put to a popular vote, but today scholars use the terms "democracy" and "republic" interchangeably to mean any government where power is invested in the people, whether it's exercised directly by the people or by their elected representatives.
+The democracy vs. republic debates can get pretty intense, but the fact is that the U.S. isn't a "pure democracy" in which every decision is put to a popular vote.
+But today, scholars use the terms "democracy" and "republic" interchangeably to mean any government where the power rests with the people, whether the people or their elected representatives exercise said power.

 Advertisement